api3dao/commons/src/release-scripts/README.md

 ## tagAndRelease

-This script creates a Git tag and Github release for a given version.
-It is expected to be run as part of CI and only once for the given version defined in `package.json`.
+This script creates a Git tag and Github release when the `version` field of `package.json` is changed.
+It is expected to be run as part of a [CI workflow](../../.github/workflows/main.yml) that also publishes to npm.

 Git tags and releases are created with the following naming scheme: `v1.2.3`. i.e. a `v` is prepended to the version defined in `package.json`.